ttasterisco/ttasterisco.github.com/_layouts/index.md

       <h2>cities</h2>

       <div class="intro">
-      in the style of Calvino, but about real events
+      in the style of Calvino, but with faded memories about real events
       </div>

       {% assign cities = site.categories["cities"] | sort: "title" %}